Nissan Pulsar: Asia

 The Pulsar was sold in Japan as a three- and five-door hatchback, plus a four-door sedan.
 There was no turbocharged version of the N13 Pulsar, with Nissan choosing to focus on multivalve engines instead.
 In April 1988, the 1.5-litre engines were changed to the new GA generation.

 The Langley and the Liberta Villa (both sold as sedans and three-door hatchbacks) also continued sales in Japan as upmarket versions of the Pulsar, with a limited engine lineup.
 Both the Langley and Liberta Villa had slightly different bodywork to the Japanese-specification Pulsar—although most parts were interchangeable.
 Langley and Liberta Villa three-doors sported completely redesigned rear-ends, which were slightly longer and tapered off in a notchback-like manner and were much sportier in appearance with their more steeply raked rear windows.
 The sedans featured reshaped upper doors (windows), rear windshields, rear quarter panels, and are noted for the repositioning of the license plate to the rear bumper from the boot lid.
 The Langley and Liberta Villa were themselves differentiated by their own frontal styling.
 Compared to the Pulsar, the Langley had narrower trapezoidal-shaped headlamps and a unique grille—whereas the Liberta Villa had narrow rectangular-shaped lights and again its own grille design.
 The N13 Langley and Liberta Villa featured other options such as a limited-slip differential, luxurious interior and the much sought-after black headlights on the Langley, centre grille and round Skyline-style taillights, with the equipment shared in the Liberta Villa.
 The Japanese-market Langley five-door hatchback was dropped with the N13.

 In Malaysia, the N13 Pulsar was sold as the Nissan Sentra, which was introduced in 1987 to replace the slow selling B12 Sentra.
 From mid-1989 it became available with the 12-valve GA16S engine, in a model called the SLX Super-valve.

-Africa

-In South Africa, the Pulsar was sold as the "Nissan Sabre".
-There were three- and five-door hatchbacks and a four-door sedan.